beholdenspore28/lite-engine/README.md

 - Basic 3D renderer using OpenGL 4.6.
 (It's easy to change the OpenGL version)
 - Minimal dependencies.
 The project only depends on a few libraries, GLFW3, GLAD, blib (my personal general-purpose C lib), and stb_image.h
-- Simple build system using make and gcc. (uses Mingw on Windows)
+- Simple build system using make. (uses Mingw on Windows)
 - Verbose naming conventions.
 I have tried to keep the API as clear and explicitly self explanitory as possible
 - An extreme emphasis on modularity.
 Lite-Engine is intentionally light-weight to